lunar-arun/RPIA-Retail-Product-Intelligence-Assistant/README.md

-# Retail-Product-Intelligence-Assistant-RPIA-
+# Retail-Product-Intelligence-Assistant-RPIA
-Retailers and product managers struggle to track competitive product performance, customer sentiment, and pricing trends across marketplaces like Amazon, Flipkart, etc.
+Retailers and product managers struggle to track competitive product performance, customer sentiment, and pricing trends across marketplaces such as Amazon and Flipkart.